-Universal Credit full service was introduced in some areas of East Dunbartonshire from November 2016.
-Full service is available to all people in or out of work, those on low incomes, families (with less than 3 children, until February 2019), and those with disabilities IF they live at an address with a specific postcode that is served by the Kirkintilloch Jobcentre.
+Universal Credit full service was introduced in some areas of East Dunbartonshire from November 2016 and expanded to include more areas from April 2018.
+Full service is available to all people in or out of work, those on low incomes, families (with less than 3 children, until February 2019), and those with disabilities IF they live at an address with a specific postcode that is served by the Kirkintilloch or Cumbernauld Jobcentres.

 To see a map that shows the post code areas in East Dunbartonshire that anyone can claim in.

 Universal Credit can only be claimed if you meet the current criteria set by the DWP.
 The Jobcentre will inform customers as to whether or not they meet the criteria to claim Universal Credit.